 Rebecca believes in the importance of play and was inspired by the impact Playworks makes on kids, schools, and communities by eliminating bullying, fostering leadership opportunities and making school a safe, fun, and welcoming place for kids.
 She’s also a big fan of a round of handball on the playground.

 Kate specializes in building processes that support creativity, innovation and growth.
 She brings 15 years of experience in leadership positions in technology and innovation companies, with a focus on organizations in transitional phases.
-Most recently she has spent 8 years at 2K, supporting the growth of a world-class video game publishing organization.
+Most recently she has spent eight years at 2K, supporting the growth of a world-class video game publishing organization.
 Kate is a summa cum laude graduate of the University of Massachusetts.
 She lives in Oakland with her partner and a dog that loves costumes.
 Kate is passionate about all forms of play—video games, athletics, board games, and Playworks.

 Kevin Sullivan is a technology investor at True Wind Capital, a San Francisco-based private equity firm.
 Prior to joining True Wind, Kevin spent time at both at Qatalyst Partners and Moelis & Company, two boutique investment banks where he advised various technologies companies on mergers and acquisitions.
-Kevin holds a BA with honors in Economics and Mathematics, as well as an MA in Finance, from Claremont McKenna college where he was captain of the Men’s Basketball team (Go Stags!), Chief Financial Officer of the student government, and a student representative on the college’s Board of Trustees.
+Kevin holds a BA with honors in economics and mathematics, as well as an MA in finance, from Claremont McKenna college where he was captain of the Men’s Basketball team (Go Stags!), Chief Financial Officer of the student government, and a student representative on the college’s Board of Trustees.

 Between playing sports his entire life, and a mother who has spent over a decade as an elementary school teacher, Kevin understands the need for structure on the playground and has a strong belief in the ability of Playworks to instill lasting communication, team building, and conflict resolution skills in the students it serves.
 He is excited to contribute to the cause and support the amazing Playworks staff as they continue to improve the playground environment of schools across the country.

-Senior Director of Strategic Marketing Events, Salesforce
+Senior Director of Strategic Marketing Events

 Jason has spent the last 25+ years as a finance professional in the Bay Area.
 He has a wide breadth of corporate finance experience at some of the region’s premier companies.
 Jason currently is a senior director at Salesforce, running finance and operations on the strategic marketing events team.
 This team runs Dreamforce, the largest and one of the most renowned technology conferences in the world.
 He has been at Salesforce for the last seven years in numerous finance roles.
 Prior to that, Jason worked on the finance teams at Bay Area companies such as Charles Schwab and Applied Materials.

-Jason grew up in suburban Chicago and graduated with both his Bachelor’s and Master’s degrees in finance from the University of Illinois in Urbana-Champaign before coming to San Francisco.
+Jason grew up in suburban Chicago and graduated with both his bachelor’s and master’s degrees in finance from the University of Illinois in Urbana-Champaign before coming to San Francisco.

 Jason has been involved in sports from a young age and has been part of many athletic teams from childhood into adulthood.
 He’s also been an avid and active supporter of community volunteerism on several levels including multiple youth-focused nonprofit organizations.